Lizhu-Chen/bark/docs/source/world.md

 ```

 ## ObservedWorld
 The `ObservedWorld` is derived from the (protected) `World`.
-Furthermore, it offers additional functionality in order to increase its usability in the planning modules.
+Furthermore, it offers additional functionality in order to increase its usability in the planning bark.
 In the future, perturbations and other effects could be modeled.
 For example, the ego agent only having a partial world-view.

 ```cpp